 - Depression and other mood disorders

-What causes Clinical Endocannabinoid Deiciency?
+What causes Clinical Endocannabinoid Deficiency?

 CECD occurs when your body loses the ability to maintain a healthy endocannabinoid tone.
-This can be caused by dietary and lifestyle factors, or other disorders.
-Cannabis plants produce compounds called phytocannabinoids, which interact with our endocannabinoid system to promote balance and maintain a healthy endocannabinoid tone.
+This can be caused by dietary and lifestyle factors or other disorders.
+Cannabis plants produce compounds called Phytocannabinoids, which interact with our endocannabinoid system to promote balance and maintain a healthy endocannabinoid tone.

 Below is an overview of the endocannabinoids that have been discovered so far, and what we know about their activities and responsibilities.